Spichki-Game/Game-Scene/README.md

 # Game Scene

-Game Scene is a part of Spichki Game project.
+Game Scene is a part of the Spichki Game project.
 This microservice provide gPRC API (see [proto](url)).